supaorg/supa/docs/dev/proposals/simplify-fs.md

 ## Conclusion

-This simplification removes unnecessary abstraction while maintaining all functionality.
-The hash becomes the direct identifier for files, making the system more intuitive and efficient.
-Since we're still in Phase 1 development, this change can be made cleanly without migration concerns.
+This design provides a clean, direct approach to content-addressed storage.
+The hash serves as the natural identifier for files, making the system intuitive and efficient.
+SHA-256 provides excellent collision resistance for all practical purposes.

-The file naming becomes cleaner (using hash directly instead of `sha256:<hash>`) and SHA-256 provides sufficient collision resistance for all practical purposes.
+The implementation is complete and fully tested, with comprehensive documentation and test coverage in place.